JAY301/CFD-Project/README.md

 6. Select Background “Black” to see the Temperature profile
 7. Animations can be seen using “Animation tool bar ” using “real time” mode using 10 as a Duration

-#to run Cavity problem with 9 particles visulization
+# To run Cavity problem with 9 particles visulization

 1. Make clean
 2. Make
 3. Press “2”
 4. Simulation will run

-To see results in paraview:
+# To see results in paraview:
 1.	load boundaries.vtk available in repository
 2. Press apply
 3. Load all VTKs